Shellyspike/Primo/Primo.ActiveDirectory_en.md

 # Package Description: Primo.ActiveDirectory

-The **Primo.ActiveDirectory** package provides a set of components for interacting with Active Directory Domain Services, enabling the creation, deletion, and configuration of users, groups, and computers.
+The **Primo.ActiveDirectory** package provides a set of elements for interacting with Active Directory Domain Services, enabling the creation, deletion, and configuration of users, groups, and computers.

 ## Overview